whiteinge/eseth/2006/firefox-boxen-hopping.md

 :   Unfortunately this extension is a must on the Macintosh otherwise
     Flash-heavy sites can make your computer completely unusable.
 This extension lets you start Flash animations selectively.
-Again, this extension deserves exception since it is hardly Mozilla\'s fault that [the OS X Flash player sucks](../2004/yeti-gore.html).
+Again, this extension deserves exception since it is hardly Mozilla's fault that [the OS X Flash player sucks](../2004/yeti-gore.html).